Winning games for bounded geodesics in moduli spaces of quadratic differentials: Playing the Game in the Stratum

 \subsection{Moving complexes}

 In the proof of the theorems we will need to move triangulations from one quadratic differential to another in order to play the games.
 In such a move, vertices of the triangulation may hit other edges forcing degenerations.
 The following theorem is the mechanism for keeping track of complexes as they move.
+We first note that about each point in the stratum there is a neighborhood where the homotopy class of a saddle connection can be consistently defined.

 \begin{thm} Suppose $q_t; 0\leq t\leq 1$ is a smooth path of quadratic differentials in a given stratum.
 Suppose $K$ is a complex on $q_0$ (with triangulation $\Gamma$).
 Then there is a complex $K'$ on $q_1$ with triangulation, denoted $\Gamma'$ and a piecewise linear map $F:K\to K'$ such that \begin{enumerate} \item the homotopy class of every saddle connection of $K$ is mapped by $F$ to a union of saddle connections on $K'$.
-These saddle connections have the same homotopy class.\footnote{About each point in the stratum there is a neighborhood where the homotopy class of a saddle connection can be consistently defined.} \item the closed subset $K'$ depends only on $K$ and the path of quadratic differentials; in particular it does not depend on the choice of triangulation of $\Gamma$ of $K$. \end{enumerate} \end{thm} \begin{proof} Let $T$ be the set of $t\ge0$ such that the geodesic representative on $q_t$ of the homotopy class of each saddle connection in $\Gamma$ is realized by a single saddle connection in $q_t$.
+These saddle connections have the same homotopy class. \item the closed subset $K'$ depends only on $K$ and the path of quadratic differentials; in particular it does not depend on the choice of triangulation of $\Gamma$ of $K$. \end{enumerate} \end{thm} \begin{proof} Let $T$ be the set of $t\ge0$ such that the geodesic representative on $q_t$ of the homotopy class of each saddle connection in $\Gamma$ is realized by a single saddle connection in $q_t$.
 Let $A(0)$ be the connected component of $T$ containing $0$.
 For each $t\in A(0)$, let $\Gamma_t$ be the collection of saddle collections in $q_t$ representing these homotopy classes.
 It is easy to see that $\Gamma_t$ is a pairwise disjoint collection and that three saddle connections in $\Gamma$ bound a triangle if and only if the corresponding saddle connections in $\Gamma_t$ bound a triangle.
 Let $K_t$ be the complex determined by $\Gamma_t$.
 The obvious piecewise linear map $f_t:K\to K_t$ is a homeomorphism onto its image.

 Let $t_1=\sup A(0)$.
 We claim that the closed set $K_t$ is independent of the choice of triangulation $\Gamma$ for $0<t<t_1$.
 Indeed, suppose $\tilde\Gamma$ is another triangulation of $K$ such that for $0<t<t_1$ the geodesic representative on $q_t$ of the homotopy class of each saddle connection in $\tilde\Gamma$ is realized by a single saddle connection on $q_t$.
 Let $\tilde f_t:K\to\tilde K_t$ be the simplicial homeomorphism between $K$ and the complex $K_t$ determined by the corresponding collection $\tilde\Gamma_t$ of saddle connections on $q_t$.
 Then $\tilde f_t$ and $f_t$ agree on $\partial K$, so that $\partial K_t = f_t(\partial K) = \tilde f_t(\partial K) = \partial\tilde K_t$.
 Note that $f_t$ and $\tilde f_t$ induce the same transverse orientation on any saddle connection in $\partial K_t$.
 Since $\tilde f_t\circ f_t^{-1}$ restricts to the identity on $\partial K_t$, it maps each connected component of the interior of $K_t$ to itself.
 Hence, the interiors of $K_t$ and $\tilde K_t$ coincide, and therefore $K_t=\tilde K_t$, proving the claim.